TortoisesSAO/CodesDevice/README.md

 For detailed implementation guidelines and real-world use cases, consult the comprehensive documentation within the repository.

+# FAQ
+# There is only One firmware code and device board, how I select my device application?
 # tasks

 #### Interaction Between `printuf` and `task_uart0_printu_print` Tasks